 The mobile boom and hence the internet’s rapid growth opened a world of opportunities for creative individuals.
 Whether the post-PC era is a real thing or just a marketing lingo, mobile devices have indeed taken over a few of the PC’s functions such as browsing the web, content consumption, online shopping, email communication, schedule organizing and to some extent even gaming.
 The only reason they haven’t overtaken the PC in other areas such as content creation is because of their smaller screens, lower processing power, and awkward input method.
 Things might change, however, and probably already are.

 Apple’s iPhones and iPads have long been the choice for mobile music making.
 Android finally caught up with improved audio latency in Android 5.0, which has led to an increase in the number of apps for the music creators.
-Here we take a look at 5 best Android apps for composing music.
+Without much ado, let’s check out the 5 best Android apps for composing music.

 1. Guitar Tuner Free